Q42/DecorJS/README.md

 You can find a basic API documentation in `doc/API.html`.
 A few basic examples can be found in `examples/`.

 ####Todos
-Expanding this README, writing more documentation and many other things.
+Writing more documentation and many other things.

 ####Known issues
 When using scenes with many (hi-res) graphics, some browsers don't render everything.
 This is predominantly the case in IE and Chrome.
 There are also some IE-specific issues due to lack of support for cool stuff like CSS `pointer-events`.